 Especially for Architects and Interior Designers there are so many events on offer and working in London will provide you with numerous opportunities to visit exhibitions, open nights and industry festivals.

 Don’t forget all the industry institutions and academies are in London and regularly hold events for industry professionals.

 For instance, the London Festival of Architecture and the Interior Design Review Day.

 Any industry professional will find the networking opportunities in London fantastic.
 There are always networking opportunities everywhere.
 Whether you meet someone in a bar or at an event, there is always an opportunity to meet new people.

 Most of the networking opportunities are free and a great way to expand your network and meet up with people with the same interests.
 No matter what industry you are in it is crucial to keep in touch with people because you never know what you might need to reach out to them.
 Networking is also a good way to ensure you are keeping updated with the latest industry trends and staying relevant.

 So, if you are looking to meet new people, build your career and learn from the key players in your industry you will love London.

 The London culture is booming and it is said to be the ‘culture capital of the world’.
 This is hardly surprising as everywhere you look there is something going on.

-As an Architect, Designer or Engineer you’ll find it hard not to appreciate the culture London has to offer.
+As an Architect or Interior Designer you’ll find it hard not to appreciate the culture London has to offer.
 As a city that is home to some of the most famous buildings in the world, there is so much to see and do.
 Even on a budget, you will not get bored of the sights and attractions the city has to offer.
 Remember, London attracts millions of tourists to see its famous landmarks and immerse themselves in the city’s culture.

 If you have a passion for art and design you will not be disappointed with the museums, art galleries and exhibitions (most of which are free) that run throughout the year.
 There is something for everyone and you’ll want to see it all.